-Exxon profit plummets with oil prices down
+Exxon profit plummets with plenty of oil to go around

 Exxon Mobil Corp. on Friday reported net income of $3.17 billion, or 75 cents per share.
 Those per-share earnings were 68 cents if one-time benefits are removed, topping expectations by 4 cents.
 But it’s about half of last year’s $6.24 billion, or $1.46 per share.

+Oil production rose 3% from a year earlier, to 3.9 million barrels per day.
+Excluding entitlement effects and divestments, liquids production increased 4 percent, driven by Permian Basin growth.
+Natural gas volumes climbed 1%.

-Shares of Exxon Mobil Corp. are flat before the opening bell.
+Shares of Exxon Mobil Corp. rose slightly before the opening bell.

 Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on XOM at https://www.zacks.com/ap/XOM